dtn7/dtn7-rs/README.md

 Plus:
 * Minimal TCP Convergence Layer Protocol https://tools.ietf.org/html/draft-ietf-dtn-mtcpcl-01
-* Simple TCP Convergency Layer Protocol https://tools.ietf.org/html/draft-burleigh-dtn-stcp-00 (*DEPRECATED*)

-A similar golang implementation can be found here: https://github.com/dtn7/dtn7
+A similar golang implementation can be found here: https://github.com/dtn7/dtn7-go

 The actual BP7 implementation can be found here: https://github.com/gh0st42/bp7-rs

-Currently a very basic service discovery, STCP/MTCP (flooding/epidemic) and a rest command interface are implemented.
+Currently a very basic service discovery, MTCP (flooding/epidemic) and a rest command interface are implemented.
 **Beware, the API is not very idiomatic rust and lacks documentation and tests.**
-Since I consider this code to be very unpolished and far from finished it is also not yet published on crates.io.
-Correct forwarding, administrative records and various other pieces are also not implemented yet.
+I consider this code to be very unpolished and far from finished.
+Correct forwarding, administrative records and various other pieces are also not much tested yet.
 Furthermore, the rest interface is totally undocumented and unfinished :)

 ## Installation